sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/90-Connect.md

 To enable a local heartbeat you can run the following command in a free window in the screen (you can quit the process in \`9 to free up a screen): `rostopic pub "/pidrone/heartbeat/web_interface" std_msgs/Empty`

 1) Without running a heartbeat on the drone and with the web interface connected: Arm the drone, then close the web window.
 Verify the drone automatically disarms after 5 seconds.
-2) Without running a heartbeat on the drone and with the web interface connected: Arm the drone, then disconnect from the drone wifi.
+2) Without running a heartbeat on the drone and with the web interface connected: Arm the drone, then disconnect from the drone Wi-Fi.
 Verify the drone automatically disarms after 3 seconds.
 3) Publish the heart beat with the rostopic pub command above.
-What happens now when you disconnect the Wifi?
+What happens now when you disconnect the Wi-Fi?
 Why?
 (Make sure your props are off when doing this test!)
 As soon as there are propellors on your drone **NEVER** run the heartbeat message locally.

 ## Checkoff
 Show your drone to a TA with each part of the UI working.
-They will verify that 1) the IR sensor is working 2) the camera is sending data 3) arm/disarm works and 4) the heartbeat safety mechanism works on wifi dropouts.
+They will verify that 1) the IR sensor is working 2) the camera is sending data 3) arm/disarm works and 4) the heartbeat safety mechanism works on Wi-Fi dropouts.

 They will then show you how to fly.